-Paiva, D.S. and Evans, R. (2005) Empirically-based control of natural language generation In: Proceedings of the 43rd Annual Meeting of the ACL, June 2005, Ann Arbor, USA.
+Paiva, Daniel and Evans, Roger (2005) Empirically-based control of natural language generation In: Proceedings of the 43rd Annual Meeting of the ACL, June 2005, Ann Arbor, USA.

 In this paper we present a new approach to controlling the behaviour of a natural language generation system by correlating internal decisions taken during free generation of a wide range of texts with the surface stylistic characteristics of the resulting outputs, and using the correlation to control the generator.
 This contrasts with the generate-and-test architecture adopted by most previous empirically-based generation approaches, offering a more efficient, generic and holistic method of generator control.
 We illustrate the approach by describing a system in which stylistic variation (in the sense of Biber (1988)) can be effectively controlled during the generation of short medical information texts.

 |Item Type:||Contribution to conference proceedings in the public domain ( Full Paper)|

 |Uncontrolled Keywords:||Natural language generation|

 |Subjects:||G000 Computing and Mathematical Sciences|